bahmutov/cypress-markdown-preprocessor/README.md

 ## Debugging

-To see log messages from this module, run with `DEBUG=cypress-markdown-preprocessor` environment variable
+To see log messages from this module, run with `DEBUG=cypress-markdown-preprocessor` environment variable.
+To see ever more debug messages enable the verbose logging `DEBUG=cypress-markdown-preprocessor,cypress-markdown-preprocessor:verbose`.

 ## Small print